 The REIT's external growth strategy focuses primarily on acquisitions of commercial rental properties across Canada.
-The REIT will continue to identify potential acquisitions using investment criteria that focus on the security of cash flow, potential for capital appreciation, potential for increasing value through more efficient management of the assets being acquired and growth of the REIT's AFFO per Unit.
+The REIT will continue to identify potential acquisitions using investment criteria that focus on the security of cash flow, capital appreciation, increasing value through more efficient management of the assets being acquired and growth of the REIT's AFFO per Unit.